sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 Wait for the database to be running.
 You will see `ready for connections` in the log output.
 If not, try the above command again.

-Once the database is up and running, verify that by checking if the ``vote`` databasd exists:
+Once the database is up and running, verify that by checking if the ``vote`` database exists:

 ```execute
 mysql -h db.%project_namespace%.svc -u user -ppassword -D vote -e "show databases"